Company restructuring:

 In essence, the restructuring process is a journey of transformation.
 It’s about navigating change with a clear plan, open communication, and regular reviews.

-Why is it important to find the right structure
+Why it's important to find the right structure

 Finding the right organizational structure is crucial for a company’s success.
 Here’s why:

 • Efficient decision-making.
-A well-designed structure helps businesses set up an efficient decision-making processes.
+A well-designed structure helps businesses set up efficient decision-making processes.

 • Growth.
 Sometimes old structures are not ready to scale up.
 A new company structure can facilitate expansion better.